-Prior to joining the firm, Mrs. Andreoli’s focus was in helping injured people defend their rights against insurance companies that would deny coverage claims.
-Mrs. Andreoli’s efforts usually resulted in securing coverage and ensuring that her clients received the medical and financial damages to which they were entitled.
-She is now utilizing the knowledge and experience obtained from those fields of law to the field of Elder Law and Estate Planning.
-Christine strives to help people preserve the assets in their estate and procure their Medicaid needs.
+Christine Andreoli, Esq. is a partner of the Law Office of Craig A. Andreoli, P.C., located in Islandia, New York, a family owned firm which she operates together with her husband and partner, Craig.
+For seventeen years, Christine focused her skills as an attorney on helping injured people defend their rights against insurance companies that denied them coverage on their claims.
+Christine’s efforts usually resulted in securing coverage and ensuring that her clients received the medical and financial damages to which they were entitled.
+She is now utilizing the knowledge and experience obtained from the field of insurance coverage defense to the fields of Probate & Estate Administration and Elder Law.

 Christine decided to join Craig at the Law Office of Craig A. Andreoli, P.C. in 2009 because she too had a personal desire to help clients with Elder Law issues.
 As a child in the late 1970’s, Christine watched her grandfather suffer for five years with Alzheimer’s disease and dementia.
 Neither Christine’s grandmother nor any of her other relatives knew that they could receive care at home for her grandfather paid for by the government.
 The family had no choice but to put him in a state-run institution since no nursing homes would accept him at that time because he was incontinent.
 It was devastating to the family.